changhua-li/changhua-li.github.io/content/authors/Changhua Li/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests focus on the development of organic molecules and polymers for organelle function regulation and for precision immunotherapy against aging-related diseases.

 interests:
-  - Artificial Intelligence
+  - Photoactive polymeric materials for early tumor diagnosis and treatment
-  - Computational Linguistics
+  - Organic molecules and polymers for organelle function regulation
-  - Information Retrieval
+  - Precision immunotherapy against aging-related diseases

 education:
   courses: